timescale/docs/api/_hyperfunctions/heartbeat_agg/interpolate.md

     - heartbeat_agg()
 api_details:
   summary: |
-    This will take a heartbeat aggregate and the aggregate immediately preceeding it.
-It will upate the aggregate to include any live ranges that should have been carried over from the last heartbeat in the predecessor, even if there aren't heartbeats for that range in the interval covered by this aggregate.
-It will return the updated aggregate, which can then be used with any of the heartbeat aggregate accessors.
+    This takes a heartbeat aggregate and the aggregate immediately preceding it.
+It updates the aggregate to include any live ranges that should have been carried over from the last heartbeat in the predecessor, even if there aren't heartbeats for that range in the interval covered by this aggregate.
+It returns the updated aggregate, which can then be used with any of the heartbeat aggregate accessors.
   signatures:
     - language: sql